Alain Filloux: Research and career

 In 2007 he joined Imperial College London, where he was appointed Professor and Chair of the Centre for Molecular Bacteriology and Infection.
 Filloux continued to work on protein secretion systems, but concentrated his research on the so-called Type VI secretion system (T6SS), a molecular crossbow that delivers toxins in competing bacterial competitors and kills them.
 He discovered many T6SS toxins in Pseudomonas aeruginosa and described how these could be transported in target bacteria notably by being placed at the tip of the molecular arrowhead.

 One such example is VgrG2b, which contains a metallopeptidase domain targeting, in the prey bacteria, proteins involved in cell wall integrity and cell division.
 Bacterial preys will then collapse, as they do for example when treated with Βeta-lactam antibiotics.
 Filloux also carried on studying biofilms, and gained interest in a central switch which involves the universal second messenger cyclic-di-GMP.
 It was known that high levels of c-di-GMP in bacterial cells turns on biofilm development, and Filloux showed that concomitantly high c-di-GMP levels turned on the T6SS.
 This suggested that the T6SS is put in place when cells enter a phase allowing polymicrobial communities to establish and is thus prepared to eliminate foes.

 While continuing studying protein secretion and biofilm formation, Filloux gained interest investigating antibiotic resistance.
 He collaborated with Dr Gerald Larrouy-Maumus on the development of a protocol for rapid antibiotic resistance screening using mass spectrometry.

+In 2022, Filloux was appointed as the centre director of SCELSE in Singapore, where he continues to explore biofilm formation and bacterial secretion systems.
+His research on biofilms and bacterial virulence factors continues to shape the field of bacterial infection biology.

 Membership and editorial boards

 Filloux has served as an editor for several scientific journals.
-Filloux was appointed Editor-in-Chief for FEMS Microbiology Reviews in 2013.
-He was appointed Editor-in-Chief for npj Biolfilms and Microbiomes, which is part of the Nature Partner Journals series, in 2018.
+Filloux was Editor-in-Chief for FEMS Microbiology Reviews (2013-2019) and for npj Biolfilms and Microbiomes (2018-2022), which is part of the Nature Partner Journals series, and of which, SCELSE is the scientific partner.

-Filloux has held several scientific administrative positions including membership of the BBSRC - Research Grants Committee B (2009-2011).
+Filloux has held several scientific administrative positions including membership of the BBSRC - Research Grants Committee B (2009-2011), the MRC Infection and immunity board (2016-2020), the FWO panel Medical Microbiology (2017-2023).
+He was also chair of the ANR scientific committee on microbiology, immunology and infection (2008-2011 and 2014-2018).